 I wondered if any of them felt the puzzling tension that didn’t seem to have anything to do with the game at hand.

 “Fuck,” he muttered as the cue ball followed the two into a corner pocket.
 He fished it out and handed it to me.

 This time, I let my fingertips brush the heel of his palm, and he sucked in a breath.
-In spite of how stuffy and hot it was in the club at that point, I was secretly glad I'd chosen to wear a long-sleeved shirt.
+Despite how stuffy and hot it was in the club at that point, I was secretly glad I’d chosen to wear a long-sleeved shirt.
 Any less, and everyone in the club would have seen the goose bumps he raised on my arms.